WWE Rumors: Company Reportedly Changes Approach To ‘NXT’ Call-Ups

 Of course, now that NXT is airing live on the USA Network, it’s effectively a third official WWE brand.
 The roster members have also been mingling with Monday Night Raw and Friday Night SmackDown in recent months, with the brand being represented at Survivor Series and tonight’s Royal Rumble pay-per-view.

-Now that NXT is enjoying a mainstream spotlight, it would be unwise of WWE to raid the brand without a long-term plan going in.
+Now that NXT is enjoying a mainstream spotlight, it would be unwise of WWE to raid the brand without a solid plan going in.
 NXT has also been tasked with competing against All Elite Wrestling on Wednesday nights, and the show needs all of its star power in order to succeed in the ratings war.

-However, fans can also expect to see more main roster superstars return to the black and gold brand down the line.
+However, fans can also expect to see more main roster superstars return to the black-and-gold brand down the line.
 As The Inquisitr previously reported, more superstars are expected to follow Finn Balor to Full Sail in an effort to reinvigorate their careers.